ChaosEvoker/html-to-pdf/README.md

 ## Heads Up ##
 html-to-pdf uses a Java process in the background.
 That means you will need Java installed to use it.
+Additionally, the Java process utilizes a library called flyingsaucer:

+https://github.com/flyingsaucerproject/flyingsaucer

-Additionally, the Java process utilizes a library called flyingsaucer: https://github.com/flyingsaucerproject/flyingsaucer Flyingsaucer has some contraints on CSS styling and so html-to-pdf does too by extension.
+Flyingsaucer has some contraints on CSS styling and some extra styling features to define PDF parameters. html-to-pdf also uses these features by extension.
 Other than these two contraints, html-to-pdf is very lightweight and only uses code Node technologies.

 ## Thanks ##
 If you decide to use html-to-pdf, thanks for the support!
 Let me know if you run into any issues or have any ideas!